-This article was originally submitted on 04/25/2025 to the National Association of Realtors with the goal of having it published on its web blog.
-While we wait to hear back, we decided as a team to post it on our site.
+This article was originally submitted on 04/25/2025 to the National Association of Realtors' web blog.
+The final publication might be different than this version.
+I decided to post this version on our site and will remain unedited.
 Enjoy!

 Timeless Advice for Home Buyers of All Types

 The house you buy will shape your days.
 Where the sun rises in the morning, how the air smells when the wind changes, what you hear at night when the world has gone to sleep.
-Whether you are flush with cash or counting every cent, the bones of good decisions do not change.
-They are quiet truths, and they last.
+Whether you are flush with cash or counting every cent, the frame of good decisions does not change.
+You are choosing how you'll live by choosing where to live.

-Here are four truths that have served me well.
+Here are some that have served me well:

 Live Below Your Means

 There’s no glory in being house-poor.
 A grand home bought with borrowed money can become a gilded cage.
 The roof still leaks.
 The taxes still come.
-And when the furnace dies in January or the A/C breaks in July, it won’t care about your ego.
+And when the A/C breaks in July, it won’t care about your ego.

 Don’t Ignore the Disclosures

-Read the disclosures like your future depends on them—because it does.
+Read these documents like your future depends on it—because it does.
 Hire the inspector.
 Ask the hard questions.
-If the answers come slow or sideways, pay attention.
-Homes have histories, and some of them are written in water damage and old lies.
+If the answers come slowly or sideways, pay attention.
+Homes have histories, and some of them are written in water damage and old carpet.

 Think Long Term

 The best homes are not flashy.
 They are steady.
-They weather time like a good pair of shoes or a worn coat.
-Buy one that will still make sense if you still own it when your hair is gray.
+They weather time like a good pair of shoes.
+Buy one that will still make sense if you still own it when your hair turns gray.

 Final Word